Code of Conduct

 - Demonstrate empathy and kindness toward other people.
 Be considerate and respectful in your word choice, speech, and actions.
 Show respect with the terms you use to address others.

 - Look out for those around you in the community, especially if you are in a position of influence.
-Alert community moderators if you notice a dangerous situation, someone in distress, or violations of this code of conduct, even if they seem inconsequential.
+Alert the Good Docs Project community managers if you notice a dangerous situation, someone in distress, or violations of this code of conduct, even if they seem inconsequential.

 - Gracefully accept responsibility and apologize to those affected by any mistakes, whether made intentionally or unintentionally.
 If someone says they have been harmed through your words or actions, listen carefully, make amends, learn from the experience, and correct the behavior going forward.